-Changes in Deer:
+Future Changes in Deer

 Now let’s look at future changes in elk:

-For all of evolution, both predator and prey were forced to adapt to each other in order to survive.
-In today’s world, finding and harvesting a trophy animal is getting harder by the year.
+For all of evolution, both predator and prey were forced to adapt to each other to survive.
+In today’s world, finding and harvesting a trophy animal is getting increasingly more difficult each year.
 Today’s deer are ingenious survivors capable of adapting to us and evading us no matter what we throw at them.
-There are many factors at play, but it just proves that technology isn’t the answer.
+It just proves that technology isn’t the answer.

 On the flip side, we should be thankful that our beloved deer are such brilliant survivors.
 Otherwise there wouldn’t be anything left to hunt.